Hammersmith tube station (District and Piccadilly lines): 2003 derailment

-On 17 October 2003 a Piccadilly Line train derailed in a tunnel just outside the station, when the wheels of the second-to-last carriage left the tracks.
+On 17 October 2003, a Piccadilly Line train derailed in a tunnel just outside the station, when the wheels of the second-to-last carriage left the tracks.
 There were no injuries, but there was some damage to rails and sleepers.
 A report from the subsequent investigation, with input from maintenance contractors Metronet, London Underground, rail unions and rail consultants, determined that the direct cause was a broken rail, and suggested that this resulted from outdated specifications for track inspection, resourcing and equipment.

 The rail that snapped was on the outside of a curved section of track.
 It had been turned around by London Underground in 2001, because of corrosion on its inner face, so that what had been its running side was positioned on the outside of the curve.
 This meant that what had been the running side – the corroded section – was then put under tension.

 The combination of corrosion and the forces exerted on it by trains led to the rail snapping.
 Ultrasonic inspection equipment specified for track inspections was unable to detect outside face cracks of the type thought to have led to the break.
 Metronet indicated that it would respond to the incident by using different ultrasound detection equipment, increasing the frequency of track inspections, and preferentially replacing rails rather than turning them around.

 Connections

-London Buses routes 9, 23, 27, 72, 110, 190, 211, 218, 220, 267, 283, 295, 306, 533, H91 and night routes N9, N11, N27, N33, N72, N97 and N266 serve the station from Hammersmith bus station, part of which is above Hammersmith Broadway.
+London Buses day and night serve the station from Hammersmith bus station, part of which is above Hammersmith Broadway.